Upsala–Lenna Jernväg: History

 SRJ acquired LNJ in 1905 and ULJ in 1908.
-In 1909, the company's name was changed to Stockholm–Roslagens Järnvägar (Stockholm-Roslagens Railroad), which enabled it to keep its signature (SRJ); Roslagen is the historical name of the coastal district north of Stockholm.
+In 1909, the company's name was changed to Stockholm–Roslagens Järnvägar (Stockholm–Roslagen Railroad), which enabled it to keep its signature (SRJ); Roslagen is the historical name of the coastal district north of Stockholm.
 SRJ was also involved in the building of a new line northwards from Rimbo which was finished in Hallstavik in 1915.
-In 1920, DHJ (by then a subsidiary of SRJ) was connected with the rest of the system by the Faringe-Gimo line.
+In 1920, DHJ (by then a subsidiary of SRJ) was connected with the rest of the system by the Faringe–Gimo line.

 As of 1895, the line from Stockholm (including branch lines) were electrified.
-This project was finished in 1949 when Rimbo-Norrtälje was electrified.
+This project was finished in 1949 when Rimbo–Norrtälje was electrified.
 After World War II, most railways started to decline.
-SRJ/DHJ was nationalized in 1951, and eight years later the network was absorbed into the Swedish National Railways (SJ).
-During the early 1950s, all three freight only branch lines to DHJ (to Lövstabruk, Ramhäll and Fagervik by Lake Vällen) were closed.
-In 1960, passenger traffic ceased on the Dannemora-Harg and Faringe-Gimo lines as well as all the traffic from Stockholm East Station to Engelbrektsplan in the centre of Stockholm.
+SRJ/DHJ was nationalised in 1951, and eight years later the network was absorbed into the Swedish State Railways (SJ).
+During the early 1950s, all three freight-only branch lines to DHJ (to Lövstabruk, Ramhäll and Fagervik by Lake Vällen) were closed.
+In 1960, passenger traffic ceased on the Dannemora–Harg and Faringe–Gimo lines as well as all the traffic from Stockholm Östra station to Engelbrektsplan in the centre of Stockholm.
 The latter was a city line with regular tram tracks, and for this reason freight trains never ran there, and steam engines only rarely.
-Six years later, in 1966, the commuter line Stocksund-Långängstorp was closed.
+Six years later, in 1966, the commuter line Stocksund–Långängstorp was closed.
 That line was initially built with standard gauge, but was converted in 1934 to narrow-gauge, 891 mm, for practical reasons.
-In 1966, passenger traffic closed on the line Uppsala-Rimbo-Hallstavik, and in 1969, only twenty years after its electrification, the line Rimbo-Norrtälje was closed.
+In 1966, passenger traffic closed on the line Uppsala–Rimbo–Hallstavik, and in 1969, only twenty years after its electrification, the line Rimbo–Norrtälje was closed.
 The same year, freight traffic closed south of Rimbo.

 However, freight traffic was still quite busy on some parts of the network.
-The Dannemora mines still exported iron ore through the harbour at Hargshamn, and freight trains with transporter wagons took freight to and from the paper mill at Hallstavik via Uppsala-Rimbo.
+The Dannemora mines still exported iron ore through the harbour at Hargshamn, and freight trains with transporter wagons took freight to and from the paper mill at Hallstavik via Uppsala–Rimbo.
 For this reason, the national railway board decided to convert the former DHJ into standard gauge.
 The conversion was completed in 1970.
-At the same time, all traffic was closed on the line Faringe-Gimo.
-A newly built standard gauge extension was built from Hargshamn to Hallstavik in 1977 and the transporter-waggon traffic Hallstavik-Rimbo-Uppsala ceased.
+At the same time, all traffic was closed on the line Faringe–Gimo.
+A newly built standard gauge extension was built from Hargshamn to Hallstavik in 1977 and the transporter-waggon traffic Hallstavik–Rimbo–Uppsala ceased.

-In 1972, the Greater Stockholm Transport Authority (SL) took over the remaining lines with passenger traffic, i.e. the lines south of Rimbo, which now was effectively disconnected from the northern network including present-day Upsala-Lenna Järnväg.
-SL closed the branch line Djursholms Ösby-Eddavägen in 1976, and in 1981, the former railroad junction at Rimbo lost all its railways when the Kårsta-Rimbo line was closed, making the village of Kårsta with some 200 inhabitants the new northern terminus.
+In 1972, the Storstockholms Lokaltrafik (SL) took over the remaining lines with passenger traffic, i.e. the lines south of Rimbo, which now was effectively disconnected from the northern network including present-day Upsala–Lenna Järnväg.
+SL closed the branch line Djursholms Ösby–Eddavägen in 1976, and in 1981, the former railroad junction at Rimbo lost all its railways when the Kårsta–Rimbo line was closed, making the village of Kårsta with some 200 inhabitants the new northern terminus.
 What is still used nowadays goes under the name Roslagsbanan and is now an essential part of Stockholm commuter traffic.